ImperialCollegeLondon/safedata_validator/docs/index.md

 You can see published datasets at the  [SAFE Project Zenodo community](https://zenodo.org/communities/safe/).

 !!!
 Warning

     You **must not** publish your dataset directly to Zenodo.
-This skips the validation step and means that the datasets are not linked together under a common account.
+This skips the validation step and means that the datasets are not linked together under our [curation account](availability.md).